THE PATTERNS

 Purpose: Maintain connection between activity and purpose

-Trigger-Based Practices
+Trigger-Based Patterns

 Activated by specific conditions or events